wrt2dc/trellis/README.md

 ### Web Standards

 There are a lot of standards in existence.
 Trellis has selected to conform to a collection of well-defined and broadly used specifications because doing so provides a solid and well-understood foundation for interacting with the software.
-In a word, Trellis doesn't make up new interaction models that clients would need to understand.
 This also makes the Trellis API stable and consistent.

 ### External Integrations